 This can be done through “chunk sending,” a method that distributes emails in smaller batches over a period rather than sending them all at once.

-Chunk sending helps manage risks such as high bounce rates, spam complaints, and potential damage to the sender's reputation.
+Chunk sending helps manage risks such as high bounce rates, spam complaints, and potential damage to the sender's reputation, particularly if you buy mail server resources and need more control over performance.

 By splitting a large list into manageable subsets, you minimize the strain on email servers and reduce the chances of triggering spam filters.